artsy/force/CONTRIBUTING.md

 ## Write Tests

 Write tests for all new features and fixes.
-Run tests with `npm test`.
+Run tests with `yarn test`.

 We definitely appreciate pull requests that highlight or reproduce a problem, even without a fix.